fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontroller_remotelog.html.markdown

 ---

 # fortios_switchcontroller_remotelog
 Configure logging by FortiSwitch device to a remote syslog server.
+Applies to FortiOS Version `>= 6.2.4`.

 ## Argument Reference